-To effectively monitor your puppy's breathing rate, you can simply count his up and down chest motions when he is relaxed and not actively panting.
-Alternatively, you can wet your finger to feel him breathing on it or you can place a pocket mirror in front of your puppy's nose.
-Avoid counting your puppy's breath after exercise or when your puppy is stressed as these events temporarily can cause higher breathing rates.
+To effectively monitor your puppy's breathing rate, you can simply count their up and down chest motions when they are in a relaxed state and not actively panting.
+Alternatively, you can wet your finger to feel them breathing on it, or you can place a pocket mirror in front of your puppy's nose.
+Avoid counting your puppy's breath after exercise or when your puppy is stressed because these events can temporarily cause higher breathing rates.

 Many puppies won't hold still for an entire minute to allow you to check their breathing rate.
-You can take a short cut by simply counting your pup's chest motions for 15 seconds and multiply them by 4.
+You can take a shortcut by simply counting your pup's chest motions for 15 seconds and multiply them by 4.

-When exposed to hot weather and exercised, puppies and dogs will pant with their mouths open and tongue protruding.
-It's normal for their breathing rates to increase drastically in an effort to cool down.
+When exposed to hot weather and exercise, puppies and dogs will pant with their mouths open and tongue protruding.
+It's normal for their breathing rate to increase drastically in an effort to cool themselves.
 Expect to see up to 200 pants per minute.

-You may expect your pup's breathing rate to decrease while sleeping, but when dreaming, his breathing rate may increase.
-Puppies tend to dream a lot more compared to adult dogs, and along with breathing rapidly, they may sometimes even bark, growl, whine, twitch and move their legs.
+You may expect your dog's breathing rate to decrease while sleeping, but when dreaming, their breathing rate may increase.
+You may especially notice your puppy breathing fast while sleeping as opposed to an older dog.
+Puppies tend to dream a lot more compared to adult dogs, and along with breathing rapidly, they may sometimes even bark, growl, whine, twitch, and move their legs.

-Not all cases of rapid breathing in puppies are innocuous.
+Not all cases of puppy rapid breathing are innocuous.
 Medically known as tachypnea, rapid breathing can sometimes be a symptom of an underlying medical condition that warrants veterinary attention.
-Anemia, respiratory diseases and heart conditions are just a few of the many possible causes of increased breathing rates in dogs.
+Anemia, respiratory diseases, and heart conditions are just a few of the many possible causes of increased breathing rates in dogs.